danieloverbeck/danieloverbeck.github.io/README.md

   (with Johannes Gallé, Rodrigo Oliveira, Nadine Riedel and Edson Severnini)<br />
   <b> <i> UNU-WIDER grant (USD 10,000) </i> </b> </summary>

-This paper presents the first comprehensive analysis of how firms respond to carbon taxation in emerging economies.
-Our evidence builds on exhaustive administrative data from South Africa, the 13th largest emitter worldwide.
-The results are twofold.
-First, we establish stylized facts on the types of firms that are affected, how much revenue is generated from which sector, and which share of national emissions the tax is able to capture.
-Second, we study the dynamic impacts of the carbon tax on firm-level outcomes such as profits, sales, capital, and labor inputs.
-We show that the design of the South African carbon tax leads to substantial heterogeneity across sectors in terms of how strongly firms are affected.
-Contrary to the concern that carbon tax may hinder economic growth we measure no negative effects on firm performance on average.
+This paper provides the first comprehensive analysis of how firms in emerging economies respond to carbon taxation, leveraging detailed administrative data from South Africa – a potential trailblazer for other developing countries with limited state capacity amid the growing global push for carbon pricing.
+We examine the dynamic impacts of the carbon tax on firm-level outcomes – such as profits, sales, capital, and labor inputs – across manufac- turing and mining firms, which are key sectors in the context of the carbon tax.
+Contrary to concerns that carbon taxes may hinder economic growth or reduce employment, our findings show no evidence of negative average impacts on firm performance or jobs.
+However, this overall result masks significant heterogeneity in the tax’s effects across sectors, driven by the sector-specific design elements of the South African carbon tax.
+Firms expecting higher effective tax rates may have intensified their use of emission-intensive machinery and depre- ciated capital in anticipation of the tax.
+This behavior appears to stem from firms resolving regulatory uncertainty or seeking to recover costs from stranded assets.

 </details>
 ----